-One the of most impressing equipment on Texas Tech is the hurricane/tornado simulator, it was told us being the biggest in the world.
-The simulator was looking spectacular to us and we were so interested in seeing what it would like if look it is working.
-Unfortunately we didn't tell the operator early enough couldn't show us, but he had to tell us a lot of very interesting stories about their experiments.
+One of the most impressing equipment on Texas Tech is the hurricane/tornado simulator, it was told us being the biggest in the world.
+The simulator was looking spectacular to us and we were so interested in seeing what it would look like if it is working.
+Unfortunately we didn't tell the operator early enough so he couldn't show us, but he had to tell us a lot of very interesting stories about their experiments.